Talk to us 0300 365 3100

-We check all communal areas and shared facilities such as corridors, stairwells, lounges, kitchens and laundry rooms regularly, to make sure they’re clear and safe for everyone.
-Habinteg manage water hygiene, electrical safety and we maintain equipment such as lifts, and checking for any other health and safety risks.
+We check all communal areas and shared facilities, such as corridors, stairwells, lounges, kitchens and laundry rooms, regularly to make sure they’re clear and safe for everyone.
+Habinteg manages water hygiene and electrical safety, maintains equipment, such as lifts, and checks for any other health and safety risks.

-When we carry out safety checks, we’ll report any emergency repairs in communal areas.
+When we carry out safety checks, we’ll report any emergency repairs needed in communal areas.

 We’ll place signs on any items that we feel need to be removed so you can clear the area yourself.
 This includes prams, mobility aids or scooters, bikes or ornaments that could impede your escape route.